Whatsapp Icon

 • Avoid Tanning Beds: Never use tanning beds.
 They emit harmful UV radiation, which can increase the risk of skin cancer recurrence.

 Remember, keeping in close communication with your healthcare team and following their recommendations is key to staying healthy after skin cancer remission.
-Stay vigilant about your skin health and make lifestyle choices that support your skin's wellbeing.
+Stay vigilant about your skin health and make lifestyle choices that support your skin's well-being.

 For further information or concerns, always consult your dermatologist or healthcare provider.